aosabook/500lines/flow-shop/chapter.md

     return candidates
 ```

 For the next neighbourhood, we consider swapping any two jobs in the permutation.
-By using the ```combinations``` function from the ```itertools``` package, we can easily iterate through every pair of indices and create a new permutation that corresponds to swapping the jobs located at each index.
-In a sense, this neighbourhood creates permutations that are very similar to the one permutation we began with.
+By using the `combinations` function from the `itertools` package, we can easily iterate through every pair of indices and create a new permutation that corresponds to swapping the jobs located at each index.
+In a sense, this neighbourhood creates permutations that are very similar to the permutation we began with.

 ```python
 def neighbours_swap(data, perm):